Dan Shaughnessy

 Dan Shaughnessy (born July 20, 1953) is an American sports writer.
 He has covered the Boston Red Sox for The Boston Globe since 1981.
 In 2016, he was given the J. G. Taylor Spink Award by the Baseball Hall of Fame.
-Shaughnessy is often referred to by his nickname "Shank," given by the 1980s Boston Celtics team for the often unflattering and critical nature of his articles.
+The 1980s Boston Celtics team furnished Shaughnessy with his now-famous sobriquet, "Shank," for the often unflattering and critical nature of his articles.

+Early life and education

+Shaughnessy was born in Groton, Massachusetts.
+After graduating from Groton High School, Shaughnessy subsequently attended the College of the Holy Cross, graduating in 1975.